 Bioma “Vinha Velha” is a single vineyard Vintage Port, rather than a single Quinta.
 The “Vinha Velha” refers to the extraordinary age of the vines at Vinha da Pisca, mostly exceeding 80 years old.
 The intention is to offer, in very small quantity a style of Vintage Port which is more akin to the very best English-bottled Vintage Ports of 1970 and before.
 The exceptional fruit quality from the ancient vines of the Pisca Vineyard appears to express its sense of place quite wonderfully when we apply the ‘logic’ of older times.

-At our Port winemaking facility, in Vale de Mendiz, the grapes for Bioma are trodden entirely by foot with 100% stems.
-After fortification with fine brandy, the Port is left to settle over the winter.
-Springtime sees the wine transferred to our winery at Quinta de Nápoles and racked into pipes (the classic 550 litre lodge pipe).
-For the classic Niepoort Vintage, and most other Vintage Port, the wines are transferred to Vila Nova de Gaia, and aged in large vats.
-Using pipas instead of large vats was inspired in the “old days” when England shipped wines in pipes.
-Furthermore we bottle Bioma “Vinha Velha” in the third year after the harvest, rather than the second.
-This results that we offer Bioma one year later than the classic Vintage Port.
+At our Port winemaking facility, in Vale de Mendiz, the grapes were trodden entirely by foot with 100% stems.
+After fortification with brandy, the Port was left to settle over the winter.
+In springtime, the wine was transferred to a very cool part of the winery at Quinta de Nápoles and racked into pipes (the classic 550 litre lodge pipe).
+Maturing this Port in pipas in the Douro, instead of large vats in Gaia and bottling Bioma “Vinha Velha” in the third year after the harvest, produced an exceptionally complex wine.
+Oddly this was the way it happened in the “old days” when wines were shipped to England in pipes, and bottled later.